MAIF/thoth/doc/banking.md

 ## More

-See code for implementation of some other commands (withdraw, deposit, close, ...).
+See [complete example](../demo/demo-in-memory) of some other commands (withdraw, deposit, close, ...).

 # TODO